HIRING AN EXECUTIVE RECRUITER – YOU GET WHAT YOU PAY FOR

-The economy continues to improve and the war for talent rages on; yet employers continue to be conservative when it comes to budgetary decisions – namely, hiring.
-Compensation isn’t the only area employers are slow to invest funds.
-Many shy away from investing in the hiring process as well.
-Ultimately, penny pinching before a search is even launched is costing employers thousands more in the end.
+As the number of vaccinated Americans increases and the number of Covid-19 cases decreases, pre-covid life is returning.
+The economy is thriving and hiring is booming.
+However, even as the war for talent rages on, employers continue to be conservative when it comes to budgetary decisions – namely, hiring.
+Many shy away from investing in the hiring process.
+This penny pinching before a search is even launched is costing employers heavily in the end.

 What are the benefits of a Retained Executive Search Firm?